EmeraldMath/protein_structure_model_evaluation/README.md

 - plots.py: plot the scores' count distruction for CASP8 structures, in order to divide structures into buckets according to their scores
 - train_model.py: train the CASP8 data
 - test_model.py: test simulated structures for several target proteins in CASP13
+- LIC: a binary file which is used for extracting features, i.e. computing the weighted contact maps

 # Data Pipeline